matseng/xml2JSON2/README.md

   - xml files are loaded via xmlFileLoader.js
   - xml files are parsed with customized xml2json.js parser

+# Had to run "npm install" twice to avoid errors (not sure why)

 # Run tests from the command prompt via:
   $ grunt test
   [or]